 A|F: When you talk about designing environments or habitats from the animal perspective, what does that mean?

 Scherer: The distinctions between the human and non- human environments have everything to do with the different perceptions of that space.
 To establish an environment where humans and non humans are able to occupy the same spaces requires an understanding of the perceptions of the multiple inhabitants within it.
 The city environment, for example, is essentially an object perceived by millions of people of widely diverse classes and character but it is also the product of many builders who are constantly modifying the structures for reasons of their own.
-Perceiving the environment from a non-human provides designers with an opportunity to accommodate and commingle animal habitat and humanist built environments and maintain biodiverse ecologies rather than incidental side-effects of construction.
+Perceiving the environment from a non-human provides designers with an opportunity to accommodate and commingle animal habitat with a humanist built environment to maintain biodiverse ecologies rather than incidental side-effects of construction.
 The concepts of legibility, identity, structure, meaning, and emotional response are equally important to the non-human inhabitants to be considered when constructing new spatial conditions.